zhoudongxu/SAI/doc/sai-ptf/lag_test_plan.md

 These cases will cover two scenarios: disable egress and ingress.
 We can disable ingress or egress on a lag member, then we expect traffic drop on the disabled lag member.

 ### Test steps: <!-- omit in toc -->
-- Create packets with variations of the src_ip, dest_ip, src_port,dest_port.(dest_ip is lag1 neighbor IP and MAC is lag1 neighbor MAC)
+1. Create packets with variations of the src_ip, dest_ip, src_port,dest_port.(dest_ip is lag1 neighbor IP and MAC is lag1 neighbor MAC)
-- Send packet from port1
+1. Send packet from port1
-- Verify packets appear on differnt lag1 members.
+1. Verify packets appear on different lag1 members.
-- Disable egress/ingress on lag1 member port18
+1. Disable egress/ingress on lag1 member port18
-- Create packets with variations of the src_ip, dest_ip, src_port,dest_port.(dest_ip is lag1 neighbor IP and MAC is lag1 neighbor MAC)
+1. Create packets with variations of the src_ip, dest_ip, src_port,dest_port.(dest_ip is lag1 neighbor IP and MAC is lag1 neighbor MAC)
-- Send packet from port1
+1. Send packet from port1
-- Check if Packet drop on port18
+1. Check if Packet drop on port18

 ## Test Group: Remove/Add  LAG member
 ### Case8: test_remove_lag_member